 A list of current Global Partners can be found on the Global Partner page.

 I am a Global Partner student.
 How can I apply to the Visiting Student Program at Feinberg School of Medicine?

 Global Partner students should first be in contact with the coordinator of their home school regarding participation in the exchange program with Northwestern.
-If they are selected to participate, Global Partners may apply to the program using this application Global Partners cannot apply using VSAS.
+If they are selected to participate, Global Partners may apply to the program using this application Global Partners cannot apply using VSLO.